 The output should be similar to this:

 That’s all you need to do to install Node.js on Ubuntu 18.04 and 16.04.
-I hope you find this quick tip helpful.
-If you have question or suggestions, feel free to leave a comment below.
+I hope you found this quick tip helpful.
+If you have questions or suggestions, feel free to leave a comment below.

-In the end, if you love Node.js so much, you should check out NodeOS, a Linux distribution for Node.js users.
+After that, if you really love Node.js, you should check out NodeOS, a Linux distribution for Node.js users.